msjimc/circularMT/Guide/README.md

 ## Changing the genome's name

-The sequence's name and the genome's length is displayed in the center of the image.
+The sequence's name and the genome's length are displayed in the center of the image.
 If the name is long, the font size is reduced to make it fit, however, for very long names it may become hard to read.
-This can be resolved by shortening or changing the name.
-This is done by pressing the ```Edit``` button next to the ```Edit genome name``` label (see blue box in Figure 20 a).
+This can be resolved by changing the name to a short one by pressing the ```Edit``` button next to the ```Edit genome name``` label (see blue box in Figure 20 a).
 This will display the ```Genome name``` dialog box, changing the value in the dialog box and pressing ```OK``` will change the displayed name (Figure 20 a and b).

 ![Figure 20](images/figure20.jpg)